namtoki/English/03_usage_verb.md

 - [idiom] be eating me alive:           Keeping secrets `was eating me alive.`
 - [idiom] be exemplified by O:          This `is exemplified by` Facebook's Causes application.
 - [idiom] be in a class of ones own:    They `are in a class of their own`.
+- [idiom] be in favor of:               I`'m in favor of` Tom's plan.
+I think it's the most realistic. / 反対は `be against`
 - [idiom] be in the process of V-ing:
 - [idiom] be out of the question:       Going to the party `is out of the question`!
 - [idiom] be supposed to V:             Dolphins `are supposed to` be intelligent.
 - [idiom] be supposed to V:             On Valentine's Day, in Japan girls `are supposed to` give choco...
 - [idiom] be tasked with V-ing:         I`'m tasked with helping` people cope with the stressful situations.
 - [idiom] bring back memories:          This song `brings back memories!`
+- [idiom] bring/get A up to speed:      We need to `bring newbies up to speed` on our project as quickly as possible.
 - [idiom] can wait:                     Is this job urgent?
 No, `it can wait until` tomorrow. / `Can it wait`?
 - [idiom] depreciate in value:          価値が下がる
 - [idiom] find oneself V-ing:           I often `find myself keeping` an eye on the stock market.